Skaginn3x/framework/docs/getting_started/windows.md

 Let's get to it.

-Follow the instructions on [windows-wsl](https://learn.microsoft.com/en-us/windows/wsl/install) or open powershell and run the following command

 Check that version of wsl is compliant for the following steps, minimum required is 0.67.6.
 Please update you have too old
 ```powershell
 wsl --version
 ```

+Follow the instructions on [windows-wsl](https://learn.microsoft.com/en-us/windows/wsl/install) or open powershell and run the following command
 ```powershell
 wsl --install Debian
 ```

-Now you should be inside the Linux environment, if not enter it by running `wsl` in powershell, enable [systemd](https://github.com/systemd/systemd/) in our environment:
+Now you should be inside a Linux environment, if not enter it by running `wsl` in powershell, enable [systemd](https://github.com/systemd/systemd/) in our environment:

 ```bash
 sudo nano /etc/wsl.conf # write the following text, CTRL+O to save and CTRL+X to exit.